-Many if not most Canon PowerShot S40 (maybe other models as well) seem to be plagued by a common problem: the buffer battery that keeps the date/time during the replacement of the main battery pack has unreliable contacts that lead to the loss of your setup and its reset to factory state.
+Many Canon PowerShot S40 (other models as well) seem to be plagued by a common problem: the buffer battery that keeps the date/time, during the replacement of the main battery pack, has bad contacts.
+That leads to the loss of the user configurations every time you swap a power pack.
+That is, the camera is reset to factory state.
 Here I explain how to mend the problem.

 Start removing the battery pack and the CF card, then remove the screws from the bottom.
-Mark or number the screws while you remove them: they are not all of the same type (in fact, screw 1, 2, and 7 are longer).
+Mark or number the screws while you remove them: they are not all of the same type (in fact, screw 1, 2, and 7 are longer than the others).

 Then continue removing the screw on the right hand side.